espruino/Espruino/README_Building.md

   * copy any crosscompile output to one's user directory and either bluetooth or USB the result to the target
 * Ubuntu 14.04 LTS is the present version.

-Or use a Virtual machine as described below dependant on ones taste.
+Or use a Virtual machine as described below dependent on ones taste.

 ## Cross compilation

 ### for Raspberry Pi

-Using [RASPBIAN JESSIE WITH PIXEL](https://www.raspberrypi.org/downloads/raspbian/), getting Espurino is easy.
+Using [RASPBIAN JESSIE WITH PIXEL](https://www.raspberrypi.org/downloads/raspbian/), getting Espruino is easy.

 To enable the full power of Espruino on the Pi, [WiringPi](http://wiringpi.com/):